 Two months after that we decided to buy this farm.

 Two months later we moved again and started a whole new life here which involved choices and changes we'd never dreamed of.

 Again, that's the short list.
-And then recently there was the plane crash just miles from us and a few days later, my dear old friend passed away.
+And then recently there was the plane crash just miles from us and a few days later, my dear old friend of 30 years passed away.

 I'm so glad that God knows the future and that I don't.

 But back to my head.
 My head has been feeling its advanced years more than I care to confess since 2007.
 In my early married years we moved often and I could set up a whole house, repaint its walls and get it running smoothly with hardly an extra breath.
 But in this house?
 It's been a struggle for me to complete anything or to find places to put things or to finish hanging my paintings.
 There's still, nearly 9 months later, so much unfinished-ness.